TH-montassar/Lstring/README.md

 ## Introduction

-LStrings is a C library focused on powerful string manipulation and regular expression utilities.
-The name "LStrings" is inspired by the character "L" from the anime series Death Note.
+LString is a C library focused on powerful string manipulation and regular expression utilities.
+The name "LString" is inspired by the character "L" from the anime series Death Note.